 In conjunction with these curricular funding opportunities, we will create a CHE CEL mentorship network to link seasoned CEL practitioners within CHE with faculty who are launching new CEL courses and those interested in developing a CEL course.

 Goal 2: Expand the co-curricular engaged learning offerings for undergraduate students

 Human Ecology students currently participate in a number of engaged learning opportunities outside of the classroom.
 We will expand these offerings, with a critical eye toward ensuring affordability and accessibility.
 This process will rely on existing strengths within CHE’s Bronfenbrenner Center for Translational Research and the Cornell Cooperative Extension network to increase students’ access to co-curricular engagement with community partners.

 For students, we will design and launch student-focused funding mechanisms that support student engagement in tailorable ways.
-These include partnering with OEI to support student leadership and ambassador programming, and will extend to support for student Summer Community-Engaged Internship Opportunities and Serve-in-Place Awards/Travel Awards.
+These include partnering with the Einhorn Center to support student leadership and ambassador programming, and will extend to support for student Summer Community-Engaged Internship Opportunities and Serve-in-Place Awards/Travel Awards.

 For faculty and staff, we will offer support for co-curricular student programming through CHE Engaged Opportunity grants.

 Goal 3: Broaden engaged learning within faculty research

 CHE is home to high-level research-active faculty, and student participation in research is among the highest in the university.
 We are designing a model of investment to encourage faculty to include undergraduate CEL opportunities in their broader grant writing efforts while also seeding new, promising CEL research ideas.